Axis of Resistance: Israel and the United States

-The 'Axis of Resistance' views Israel as a common enemy whose destruction is a shared strategic objective.
+Because Iran lacks military superiority of the US and Israel, by cultivating an extensive network of proxy forces, Iran created a strategy designed to bog down adversaries outside its own borders.
+The 'Axis of Resistance' views Israel as a common adversary and calls for destruction of Israel.
 The axis claims to be against Israel in order to shore up popular support across the Islamic world.
 According to analyst Afshon Ostovar, the aim of this network is to present Israel with a long-term existential challenge by "slowly strangling" it through a series of "increasingly destructive, unwinnable wars."
-According to The New York Times, in the event of a major war with Israel, all member groups were expected to take part in a coordinated, region-wide military campaign with the shared goal of destroying the Jewish state.
+According to The New York Times, in the event of a major war with Israel, all member groups were expected to take part in a coordinated, region-wide military campaign with the shared goal of destroying Israel.
 Iran devised this strategy and has heavily invested in strengthening the combat capabilities of each group while fostering coordination among them.
 Despite the alliance members' differing ideologies and domestic interests, their activities serve the broader goal of complicating Israel's operations and making United States support for Israel costly.
 The Guardian pointed out that it "is a network of autonomous militant Islamist groups through which Iran can project power, determine the course of events and deter attack by Israel or the US".

 As a result of the outbreak of the Gaza war on 7 October 2023, Hezbollah of Lebanon, the Yemeni Houthis, the Islamic Resistance in Iraq, and other factions in Syria have launched drone and missile attacks on Israel.
 Hezbollah launched its operations against Israel on 8 October 2023, whereas Yemen began launching its operations on 19 October 2023, and the Islamic Resistance of Iraq began launching its operations on 2 November 2023.
 In April 2024, Iran launched a missile and drone attack against Israel with its supporting factions in response to the Israeli airstrike on the Iranian embassy complex in Damascus.

 The United States has given Israel extensive military aid and vetoed multiple UN Security Council ceasefire resolutions, concerning Gaza war.
 Groups of the Axis of Resistance have attacked American military bases in the Middle East.
 Additionally, the Yemeni Houthi movement have engaged in attacks in the Red Sea on commercial vessels allegedly linked to Israel, incurring a US-led military response.
 The United States designates most of the members of the axis of resistance as terrorist organizations.

 According to the Middle East Monitor, the axis suffered a severe blow after the 2015 Israeli Mazraat Amal air strike.
 Three days before the airstrike against the Hezbollah convoy, Hezbollah leader, Hassan Nasrallah said: "We consider that any strike against Syria is a strike against the whole of the resistance axis, not just against Syria."